2013 LETTER - click here

 - Criminal citations are issued law enforcement agents with the State Police Special Investigations Division.

-- Selling or serving alcoholic beverages to a minor is a fourth-degree felony.
+- Selling or serving alcoholic beverages to a minor a second time is a fourth-degree felony.

 - Administrative citations are processed by the Alcohol and Gaming Division.
 Violations of the Liquor Control Act may result in fines of up to $10,000, and/or the suspension or revocation of the license.